 Different means of transportation range in energy consumption

 substantially.
 Firstly, this set of data needs careful examination as the use of power depends on a wide variety of factors.
-Secondly, in our case we take an ideal circumstance for public and private transportation where cars are occupied by the maximum number of allowed people and metro, tram, trains, buses and airplane operate at their peak capacity.
-As a result this shows an upper limit of efficiency of these transportation modes.
+Secondly, in our case we take an ideal circumstance for public and private transportation where cars are occupied by the maximum number of allowed people and metro, tram, trains, buses, and airplanes operate at their peak capacity.
+As a result, this shows an upper limit of the efficiency of these transportation modes.

 Efficiency based on occupancy

 When the occupancy rate drops of the different transportation modes, the efficiency changes dramatically.
-For instance, a car with seats for 5 passengers will became 5 times less efficient from the moment it’s solely occupied by the driver.
-Airplane efficiency can drop to half if the plane is only 50% full, and the same can be said for trams, trains, or buses.
-Therefore walking, biking or taking an electric scooter will most likely be the most efficient way of transport in real world scenarios, as the the occupancy and peak occupancy rate is always the same: one person.
+For instance, a car with seats for 5 passengers will become 5 times less efficient from the moment it’s solely occupied by the driver.
+Airplane efficiency can drop to half of the plane is only 50% full, and the same can be said for trams, trains, or buses.

 Energy used for production